Monday, February 20, 2012

 "Hey, fuck that rich bitch.
 She just got some wrong narcotic.

 I got it all my life.
-When they say she was hurtin'?
+When they say I was hurtin'?
 Never!"

 The frail lady then swallowed my spoon of ground what-not and instant mashed potatoes.